Ramsey's theorem: Computational complexity

 A sophisticated computer program does not need to look at all colourings individually in order to eliminate all of them; nevertheless it is a very difficult computational task that existing software can only manage on small sizes.
 Each complete graph K_{n} has 1/2n(n − 1) edges, so there would be a total of c^{n(n − 1)/2} graphs to search through (for c colours) if brute force is used.
 Therefore, the complexity for searching all possible graphs (via brute force) is O(c}) for c colourings and at most n nodes.

 The situation is unlikely to improve with the advent of quantum computers.
-One of the best-known searching algorithms for unstructured datasets exhibits only a quadratic speedup (cf. Grover's algorithm) relative to classical computers, so that the computation time is still exponential in the number of nodes.
+One of the best-known searching algorithms for unstructured datasets exhibits only a quadratic speedup relative to classical computers, so that the computation time is still exponential in the number of nodes.